 Pathways, strategies and actions related to adaptation and resiliency regarding the electric sector and electric infrastructure – many of which are in further support of mitigation – are laid out thoroughly in other sections, particularly Section 12 and the other pathways in this Section 11, and are not repeated here.
 Recommendations regarding further research and actions on GHG emissions accounting from the electricity sector and in all other sectors is discussed in Section 9.

 Keeping Vermont’s electric supply affordable and increasingly carbon free and renewable will enable Vermonters to transition to low carbon electricity as fuel source in transportation and heating, the two largest sources of GHG emissions.
-We need to support that transition with a cost-effective, fully carbon-free or renewable electricity portfolio over time.
-We also need to give Vermonters the technical and financial help needed to upgrade their homes and businesses to support this transition.
-Finally, in carrying out this work, we also must ensure a strong, reliable, flexible grid at both the distribution and bulk transmission levels because we will be relying upon the grid even more so in the future to support decarbonization with many interconnected, distributed load and generation resources.
+The electricity sector needs to support that transition with a cost-effective, fully carbon-free or renewable electricity portfolio over time.
+Vermonters also need technical and financial help to upgrade their homes and businesses to support this transition.
+Finally, in carrying out this work, Vermont must ensure a strong, reliable, flexible grid at both the distribution and bulk transmission levels because Vermonters will be relying upon the grid even more so in the future to support decarbonization with many interconnected, distributed load and generation resources.

-We are building upon an already-strong foundation in the electricity sector.
 On a statewide basis, the electric sector is already relatively low carbon and will be nearly carbon free and largely renewable by 2030 under current utility long-term power supply contracts.
 The state’s Renewable Energy Standard (RES) is already based upon a percentage of total retail sales/load and therefore is designed to keep pace with electrification.

 State distribution utilities and the bulk transmission system operator, VELCO, already support coordination and long-range statewide transmission planning across service territories, through the Vermont System Planning Committee and Public Utility Commission (PUC) processes.